 You can see the thread up close, so you may wish to use a thread color that coordinates with your flower.
 I went with white because it’s not too terribly noticeable and blends into the white terry on the back.

-That’s it.
+That’s it for the flower baby bib tutorial.
 Baby items seem to be some of the more popular posts on the blog so I’ve got some more fun baby tutorials coming up this week.
 What else do you want to see this month?
 Let me know in the comments below!